Actifio/AGMPowerCLI/UsageExamples.md

 ```
 There are many parameters that need to be supplied:
 ```
--appid           The application ID of the source GCP Instance you want to mount.
+-appid           The application ID of the source Compute Engine Instance you want to mount.
 If you use this you don't need to specify an image ID or name.
 It will use the latest snapshot of that application.
 -imageid         You need to supply either the imageid or the imagename or both (or specify -appid instead to get the latest image)
 -imagename       You need to supply either the imageid or the imagename or both (or specify -appid instead to get the latest image)
 -srcid           Learn this with Get-AGMLibCredentialSrcID.
 You need to use the correct srcid that matches the appliance that is protecting the application.
 -serviceaccount  The service account that is being used to request the instance creation.
 This is optional.
 Otherwise it will use the account from the cloud credential (which is the preferred method)
--projectname     This is the unique Google Project name -zone            This is the GCP Zone such as: australia-southeast1-c -instancename    This is the name of the new instance that will be created.
-It needs to be unique in that project -machinetype     This is the GCP instance machine type such as:  e2-micro -networktags     Comma separate as many tags as you have, for instance:   -networktags "http-server,https-server"
+-projectname     This is the unique Google Project name -zone            This is the Compute Engine Zone such as: australia-southeast1-c -instancename    This is the name of the new instance that will be created.
+It needs to be unique in that project -machinetype     This is the Compute Engine instance machine type such as:  e2-micro -networktags     Comma separate as many tags as you have, for instance:   -networktags "http-server,https-server"
 -labels          Labels are key value pairs.
 Separate key and value with colons and each label with commas.
 For example:   -labels "pet:cat,drink:milk"
 -retainlabel     Specify true and then any labels in the selected image will be retained in the new Compute Engine instance.
 Partial label retention is not supported.